 The Health Protection Scotland website is delivered by Public Health Scotland (PHS), the national agency for improving and protecting the health and wellbeing of the people of Scotland.

-NHS National Services Scotland fully respects your right to privacy when using our website.
-On this page you will find details of our privacy practices in connection with this website and what we do to maintain your right to privacy.
+We fully respect your right to privacy when using our services.
+Here you will find details of our privacy practices and what we do to maintain your right to privacy.

 Due to changes in EU legislation, which came into force on 26 May 2012, we need to inform you about cookies we store on your device.

 To allow us to meet the legislation we have implemented an 'implied consent' solution.
 You will have seen a bar across the top of the site informing you that cookies are used, and inviting you to acknowledge the message by clicking 'OK'.
 You do not need to click OK and the site will continue to function as expected.
 If you click OK the information bar will be removed on all pages and on subsequent visits to this site.

 Cookies are small files stored in your browser and are used by most websites to help personalise your web experience.
 This website sets a number of Google Analytics cookies.
 The purpose of these is described below.

 For additional information on cookies please see the Information Commissioner's Office.

 All the cookies we set on this site are deemed to be minimally intrusive in terms of your privacy.
 By continuing to use this site you imply that you consent to these cookies being set.

 This is a small cookie used to store your cookie preferences.